You can get an unlimited data plan from £15/month, allowing you to download as much as you like. Compare the UK’s best unlimited data SIM cards.

 giffgaff

-In the UK, giffgaff offers 4G & 5G coverage from O2, on a choice of one-month rolling plans and 18-month contracts.
-There’s no need for a credit check when you join giffgaff.
+In the UK, giffgaff offers 4G & 5G coverage from O2, with a choice of one-month rolling plans and 18-month contracts.
+There’s no credit check required on giffgaff.

 Plan Data Monthly Cost